QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

 Among the appealing features of Levy Processes is that they fit well into the sorts of Markov modeling techniques that economists tend to use in discrete time...

-Unlike in discrete-time, where a modeller has license to be creative, the rules of continuous-time stochastic processes are much more strict.
+Unlike in discrete-time, where a modeller has license to be creative, the rules of continuous-time stochastic processes are much stricter.
 In practice, there are only two types of Levy Processes that can be used without careful measure theory.

 #. `Weiner Processes <https://en.wikipedia.org/wiki/Wiener_process>`__ (as known as Brownian Motion) which leads to a diffusion equations, and is the only continuous-time Levy process with continuous paths
 #. `Poisson Processes <https://en.wikipedia.org/wiki/Poisson_point_process>`__ with an arrival rate of jumps in the variable.